The Home Depot, Inc. (HD) CEO Craig Menear on Q1 2020 Results - Earnings Call Transcript

 Simeon Gutman

 Good morning, everyone.
 A little bit of a twist on the prior questions.
 The virus obviously makes the backdrop very uncertain.
 In the past, Home Depot has offered a framework for a potential next recession, it was hypothetical.
-I think it was comps flattish in a downturn, assuming the downturn wasn’t driven by housing and then given how big maintenance and repair is.
+I think it was comps flattish in a downturn assuming the downturn wasn’t driven by housing and then given how big maintenance and repair is.
 I realize the virus is unpredictable and that’s a variable no one can predict, but does the economic backdrop argue for that type of scenario?
 Any perspective I realize with this variable it’s hard.
-And Craig, did you say for Q2 obviously you are not expecting negative, but that wasn’t for the whole year that comment just for Q2?
+And Craig, did you say for Q2, obviously you are not expecting negative, but that wasn’t for the whole year, that comment just for Q2?

 Craig Menear